Loki4056/HRMS-Python-GUI/README.md

 ## Features

 - **Employee Management**: The application allows you to add, update, and delete employee records.
-- **Attendance Tracking**: The application provides features to track and manage employee attendance.
-- **Payroll System**: The application includes a payroll system that calculates employee salaries based on their attendance.
+- **Payroll System**: The application includes a payroll system for employee salaries.
 - **Interactive GUI**: The application uses Tkinter, Python's standard GUI package, to provide an interactive user interface.

 ## Installation